mrmatho/7dt-slides/pages/programming-microbit.md

 <br>

-**Open the Micro:bit editor at https://python.microbit.org/ .**
+**Open the Micro:bit editor using the Micro:bit Classroom link in the lesson plan.**

-- Click on the `New` button to create a new program.
-- Remove everything in the editor **except** the `from microbit import *` line.
-    - This line imports the Micro:bit library, which allows us to use the Micro:bit's features in our program.
 - Write code to scroll a message on the Micro:bit display.
     - Remember: You can use the `display.scroll()` function to scroll text on the Micro:bit display.
     - Don't forget to put the text in quotation marks!